-4. Negotiate with the salesperson.
-When the sales person gives you a counter offer, you should be sure that you throw another counter offer back at them.
+When the salesperson gives you a counter offer, consider throwing another counter offer back at them.
 This way, you can work against each other and you may find that you are able to meet in the middle somewhere.